This tutorial will show you how to install and run Pi-Hole as a Docker container.

 ” file.
 This file is where we will define the Pi-Hole docker container and the options we want passed to the container.

 4. Within this file, you will want to enter the following lines.
-We will explain the pieces you may want to modify shortly.
+While filling out this file, you will need to replace some placeholders to control a couple of Pi-holes settings.

 services: